Admiralissimus/git-actions-jenkins-yandex-cloud-learning/README.md

 This is CI/CD project (without testing part).

-This pipeline (deploy-python.job) downlads from github source code.
+This pipeline (deploy-python.job) downlads from github a source code.

-Builds docker image and pushes it in DockerHub.
+Builds a docker image and pushes it to the DockerHub.

-Image from docker hub is deployed to the server with docker engine.
+The image from DockerHub is deployed to the server with a docker engine.

 Uses webhook for automatic deploy.